Prepare Exchange resources

 Get-PowerShellVirtualDirectory | Set-PowerShellVirtualDirectory -WindowsAuthentication $true

-You must restart the IIS in order to apply any changes.
+You must restart the IIS to apply all changes.

 For example in the command prompt or PowerShell: